-Explanatory notes Purpose of indicator contributing to the environmental and societal impacts s of the building erties.
-Consequ ently, organisations can better anticipate and respond t or third-party property manager to engage with property Additional reporting guidance The coverage for each answer option should be base In this indicator, 'tenant' refers to a person or group the In this indicator, 'targets' may describe changes in en nat occupies a h Ç nt.
-Other resources See Sustainable Real Estate Investment: Implementing ng the Paris Clir nate Agreement - An Action Framework for more inform nation on sustainability in real estate investment.
-Reference to other standards GRESB 2022 Real Estate Assessment: TC1 and TC4 l - Performance : Tenants & Community (Tenants/Occupiers) Logic Dependent on [00 21] Gateway to N/A Assessment 100 points for this indicator divided between lettered (lettered and coverage answer options.
-(50 points) and coverage (50 points) answer options.
-The final score wi Il be based on the highest-scoring combination of Assessment criteria 50 points for the lettered answer options: 50 points for 4 or more selections from A-E. 33 points for 3 selections from A-E. 16 points for 1-2 selections from A-E. 0 points for F, G. AND 50 points for the coverage: Per answer selection A to E, each option will be worth the following proportion: 50/4 points for all (1).
+Explanatory notes Purpose of indicator This indicator aims to capture an organisation's and/or third-party property manager's approach to engaging tenants on ESG issues, as tenants are the main stakeholder group contributing to the environmental and societal impacts of the building.
+It is considered good practice for an organisation and/or third-party property manager to engage with property occupiers on ESG issues for all buildings and/or properties.
+Consequently, organisations can better anticipate and respond to tenant needs when it comes to ESG issues and may be able to better understand the effectiveness of different ESG-related initiatives.
+Additional reporting guidance In this indicator, 'tenant' refers to a person or group that occupies a house, office, industrial estate or similar.
+In this indicator, 'targets' may describe changes in environmental or social performance and the relationship to the investment.
+Other resources See Sustainable Real Estate Investment: Implementing the Paris Clim ate Agreement - An Action Framework for more information ation on sustainability in real estate investment.
+Reference to other standards GRESB 2022 Real Estate Assessment: TC1 and TC4 - Performance: Tenants & Community (Tenants/Occupiers) Logic Dependent on [00 21] Gateway to N/A Assessment 100 points for this indicator divided between lettered (5 lettered and coverage answer options.
+0 points) and c overage (50 points) answer options.
+The final score will be based on the highest-scoring combination of Assessment criteria 50 points for the lettered answer options: 50 points for 4 or more selections from A-E. 33 points for 3 selections from A-E. 16 points for 1-2 selections from A-E. 0 points for F, G. AND 50 points for the coverage: Per answer selection A to E, each option will be worth the following proportion: 50/4 points for all (1).
 25/4 points for a majority (2).
 12/4 points for a minority (3).
 Further details: Selecting 'G' will result in 0/100 points for this indicator.

-'Other' scored as Selecting Other (F) will not be counted by the scoring criteria, provide ed answer options have been identified as capturing goo od practice.
+'Other' scored as Selecting Other (F) will not be counted by the scoring criteria, provided answer options have been identified as capturing good practice.
 Multiplier Moderate

-Indicator ID RE 19 Dependent on: Gateway to: OO 21 Sub-section Stakeholder engagement PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE During the reporting ng vear. how did you or the organisations oper rating on your behalf engage with the local commi unity above and bevo and what is required
+Indicator ID Dependent on: 00 21 Sub-section PRI Principle Type of indicator RE 19 Gateway to: N/A Stakeholder engagement 1, 2 PLUS VOLUNTARY TO DISCLOSE - you or the organisations oper esign, use and/or repurposing rating on your behalf engage with the local comm unity above and beyo and what is required